YoshiyukiKono/CarND/project-5/writeup.md

 When processing the video, I used deque to use the average of heatmap values in some frames.

+After the first review, I changed my pipeline using some of the suggestions provided by the reviewer:

+* Apply the search area limitation for x axis of images
+* Use another color space, YUV
+* Increase the number of data by augumentation (flipping images)
+* Increase the number of que when averaging the last frames from 5 to 8 to make the bounding boxes smoother

+Using the YUV color space helped a lot to reduce false positives, and data augumentation seemingly contributed it somehow.
+As a result, I succeeded to significantly reduce false positives that would cause crtical accidents.

 ---

 ### Discussion